GoogleCloudPlatform/istio-samples/security-intro/README.md

 200
 ```

 You should see a `200` code.
 Why is this?
-Because starting in Istio 1.5, the Istio `RequestAuthentication` (JWT) policy is only responsible for *validating* tokens.
-If we pass an invalid token, we should see a "401: Unauthorized" response.
+Because starting in Istio 1.5, the Istio `RequestAuthentication` (JWT) policy [is only responsible for *validating*](https://istio.io/docs/tasks/security/authorization/authz-jwt/#allow-requests-with-valid-jwt-and-list-typed-claims) tokens.
+If we pass an invalid token, we should see a "401: Unauthorized" response:

 ```
 kubectl exec $(kubectl get pod -l app=productcatalogservice -o jsonpath={.items..metadata.name}) -c istio-proxy \